-As we age, the ends of our chromosomes -- called telomeres -- become shorter.
-This makes people more vulnerable to disease.
-You might think there's nothing you can do, but new research suggests otherwise.
-In a pilot study, lifestyle changes boosted an enzyme that increases telomere length.
-Other studies also find diet and exercise can protect telomeres.
-So healthy habits may slow aging at the cellular level.
+As you age, the ends of your chromosomes -- called telomeres -- become shorter.
+This makes you more likely to get sick.
+But lifestyle changes can boost an enzyme that increases their length.
+Plus, studies show diet and exercise can protect them.
+The bottom line: Healthy habits may slow aging at the cellular level.

-An 80-year study found one of the best predictors of a long life is a conscientious personality.
-Researchers measured attributes like attention to detail, think things through, and try to do what's right -- live longer.
+An 80-year study found that people who are conscientious -- meaning they pay attention to detail, think things through, and try to do what's right -- live longer.
 They do more things to protect their health and make choices that lead to stronger relationships and better careers.

-Science has given you one more reason to be grateful for your friends -- they might help you live longer.
+Here's one more reason to be grateful for your friends -- they might help you live longer.
 Australian researchers found elderly social butterflies were less likely to die over a 10-year period compared to people with the fewest friends.
-Another analysis of results from 148 studies supports the link between plentiful social connections and longevity.
+A look at results from 148 more studies shows a clear link between social ties and a long life.

 Choose Friends Wisely

-Your friends’ habits rub off on you, so look for companions with healthy lifestyles.
-Studies indicate obesity is socially “contagious" -- your chance of becoming obese increases by 57% if you have a friend who becomes obese.
-Smoking is another habit that spreads through social ties, but the good news is that quitting is also contagious.
+Your friends’ habits rub off on you, so look for buddies with healthy lifestyles.
+Your chances of becoming obese go up if you have a friend who adds extra pounds.
+Smoking also spreads through social ties, but the good news is that quitting is also contagious.

-While it's no secret that giving up cigarettes can lengthen your days -- the amount of extra time may surprise you.
-According to a 50-year British study, quitting at age 30 could increase your lifespan by an entire decade.
-Kicking the habit at age 40, 50, or 60 boosts life expectancy by 9, 6, or 3 years, respectively.
+It's no secret that giving up cigarettes can lengthen your days, but the amount of extra time may surprise you.
+A 50-year British study shows that quitting at age 30 could increase your lifespan by an entire decade.
+Kicking the habit at age 40, 50, or 60 can add 9, 6, or 3 years to your life, respectively.

 Embrace the Siesta

 A siesta is standard in many parts of the world, and now there's scientific evidence that napping may help you live longer.
-A recent study with 24,000 participants suggests that regular nappers are 37% less likely to die from heart disease than those who rarely steal a few winks.
-Researchers think naps might help the heart by keeping stress hormones down.
+A study that involved 24,000 people suggests those who have a regular snooze are 37% less likely to die from heart disease than those who rarely steal a few winks.
+Researchers think naps might help your heart by keeping stress hormones down.